stonepros/stone/doc/rados/configuration/osd-config-ref.rst

 #. weight: the proportional share of capacity if extra capacity or system
    oversubscribed.

-In Ceph, operations are graded with "cost".
+In Stone, operations are graded with "cost".
 And the resources allocated for serving various services are consumed by these "costs".
 So, for example, the more reservation a services has, the more resource it is guaranteed to possess, as long as it requires.
 Assuming there are 2